docker/community/Organizers/Resources/sponsorship guidelines.md

 ## Food/ Beverage Sponsor FAQ

 #### Do we need to provide vegetarian/gluten-free/vegan meal options?
-We ask for a vegetarian option to be served but we do not require vegan or gluten-­free options.
+We ask for a vegetarian option to be served but we do not require vegan or gluten-free options.

-#### What is a typical meal that is served look like?
+#### What does a typical meal look like?
 A typical meal is pizza and a selection of soft drinks and beer.
 Talk to your local organizer for average prices.